 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Morningstar reported total carbon emissions of approximately 7,834,000 kg CO2e, a decrease from about 10,568,000 kg CO2e in 2023.
 The emissions breakdown for 2024 includes 239,000 kg CO2e from Scope 1, 6,867,000 kg CO2e from Scope 2, and 5,663,000 kg CO2e from Scope 3.
-Notably, the Scope 2 emissions, primarily from purchased electricity, accounted for a significant portion of their total emissions.
-Morningstar has set ambitious climate commitments, aiming to reduce both Scope 1 and Scope 2 emissions by 50% from a 2020 baseline by the year 2030.
-This commitment reflects a proactive approach to mitigating their carbon footprint and aligns with industry standards for climate action.
-The company is currently on track to meet these near-term reduction targets, demonstrating a commitment to sustainability and responsible corporate practices.
+Notably, the Scope 2 emissions, which primarily stem from purchased electricity, accounted for about 87.7% of the total emissions.
+Morningstar has set ambitious reduction targets, aiming to cut both Scope 1 and Scope 2 emissions by 50% from a 2020 baseline by the year 2030.
+This commitment reflects a proactive approach to climate action, aligning with industry standards for sustainability.
+The company is currently on track to meet these targets, demonstrating a commitment to reducing its carbon footprint.
+The emissions data is sourced directly from Morningstar, Inc., with no cascading from a parent organisation.
+The company continues to monitor and report its emissions transparently, contributing to broader climate initiatives within the financial services sector.

 Access structured emissions data, company-specific emission factors, and source documents